joplin/gsoc/ideas.md

 When your quantity of notes grows you may reach a point where finding notes is difficult.
 You may know that a specific note is there somewhere but you can't remember any specific keyword that would allow you to find it.

 This project is to provide an alternative AI-based search for your notes.
-Instead of using the existing [seach syntax](https://joplinapp.org/help/apps/search/), the user would express in English what they are looking for.
+Instead of using the existing [search syntax](https://joplinapp.org/help/apps/search/), the user would express in English what they are looking for.
 For example:

 - It's a note about a meeting with a company from Germany in 2020 or maybe 2019
 - I need the list of tasks I wrote for the website redesign